 Who am I?

 I got involved in politics since I felt the urge to do something about global warming and biodiversity loss.
-As a student of Environmental sciences I think it’s crucial to find ways to make our society and way of life more sustainable.
-Even though environmental awareness and responsible lifestyle have become more common, we are far from a truly sustainable society.
+It’s also why I studied Environmental sciences at the University of Helsinki.
+I think it’s crucial to find ways to make our society and way of life more sustainable.
+Even though environmental awareness and a responsible lifestyle have become more common, we are far from a truly sustainable society.
 This problem needs to be addressed with green politics.

 What do I stand for?

 The climate crisis and loss of biodiversity are the biggest challenges of our generation.
 Diverse nature is a prerequisite to life on Earth.
 Yet, we stand before a sixth mass extinction and climate change that threatens the balance of the Earth.
 We must not base our well-being on an ecological debt at the expense of younger generations.